 “Democratic deficits” associated with these threats to humanity’s survivability include the following:

-- Suppression of votes and voting rights, particularly through the use of electronic voting technology that tampers with voter registrations, removes voters from official voter files, prevents voters from voting, falsifies the tallies of votes cast, and uses falsified tallies to legitimize the election of officials who did not actually win elections.
+- Efforts by election officials, political parties and special interests to to deny and suppress voting rights, especially by a) refusing to provide authentication documents to eligible voters and by requiring voters to submit authentication documents that are difficult to obtain, and b) through electronic voting technology that i) tampers with voter registration files in order to prevent voters from voting, ii) falsifies the tallies of votes cast, and iii) uses falsified tallies of votes cast to legitimize the election of officials who did not actually win elections.

-- Increasing legislative gridlocks and paralysis resulting from polarizing disagreements and conflicts contrived by political parties and politicians to obtain political advantages.
+- Increasing legislative gridlocks and paralysis resulting from unresolved disagreements and conflicts between political parties and their elected representatives, many of which are contrived by political parties and politicians to obtain political and electoral advantages.

 How the Network Will Surmount “Democratic Deficits”